-The way we work and live has changed significantly in the last few weeks and many small businesses are making a rapid transition to remote work.
+The way we work and live has changed significantly and many small businesses are embracing remote work.
 As your business works to equip employees to work remotely and connect with your customers virtually, below is a brief set of guidelines to help you get up and running quickly with Microsoft Teams.

 If you're just starting to change your business to work remotely, you've come to the right place.
 With Microsoft 365, you can manage a business virtually and stay in touch with your employees, partners, and customers through online meetings, chats, file sharing, and calls in Microsoft Teams.

 For help with working remotely, we recommend starting with these three steps:

 Getting started is easy.
 If you already have a Microsoft 365 subscription, make sure that everyone has a license that includes Microsoft Teams.
 If your company does not have Microsoft Teams yet, you can find the right Microsoft Teams for your business and sign up.